adamstauffer/cyphon/README.md

 **Respond**

 Analysts can quickly investigate alerts by exploring related data, and annotate alerts with their findings.
-With JIRA intergration, they can escalate important alerts by creating a ticket in Service Desk.
+With JIRA integration, they can escalate important alerts by creating a ticket in Service Desk.

 ![Cyclops UI alert view](https://github.com/dunbarcyber/cyphon/blob/master/docs/source/_static/images/screenshots/cyclops-alerts.png)